concur/developer.concur.com/src/manage-apps/go-market-docs/guide-to-enabling-app-center-solutions-basic.markdown

 ![Professional Enabling WS Admin Image](./guide-to-enabling-app-center-solutions-basic-enable-ws-admin-professional.png)

 ## <a name="name-password"></a>Connecting Using a Username and Password

+> **Note: The following instructions only apply to Partner apps that do not use OAuth2.
+The Partner will know if their app is using OAuth2.**

 ### Step 1: Create & Transfer Credentials

-> Note: This step can be completed by your own authorized SAP Concur Administrator.
+> **Note**: This step can be completed by your own authorized SAP Concur Administrator.
 That individual must have the ability to authorize data sharing on behalf of your company.
 It is important that this Web Services Admin User Profile is not the same as any actual user of the system. **If an actual user’s credentials are utilized for this purpose and they leave the company, the applications will no longer function**.

 #### How to Create a WSAdmin User Profile in Concur Standard Edition